is-leeroy-jenkins/Gooey/README.md

 Initial install for Windows:

-`python -m pip install FreeSimpleGUI`
+`python -m pip install Gooey`

 Initial install for Linux and MacOS:

-`python3 -m pip install FreeSimpleGUI`
+`python3 -m pip install Gooey`

 To upgrade using `pip`, you simply add 2 parameters to the line `--upgrade --no-cache-dir`.

 Upgrade installation on Windows:

-`python -m pip install --upgrade --no-cache-dir FreeSimpleGUI`
+`python -m pip install --upgrade --no-cache-dir Gooey`

 Upgrade for Linux and MacOS:

-`python3 -m pip install --upgrade --no-cache-dir FreeSimpleGUI`
+`python3 -m pip install --upgrade --no-cache-dir Gooey`

 ### Single File Installing

-FreeSimpleGUI was created as a single .py file so that it would be very easy for you to install it, even on systems that are not connected to the internet like a Raspberry Pi.
-It's as simple as placing the FreeSimpleGUI.py file into the same folder as your application that imports it.
+Gooey was created as a single .py file so that it would be very easy for you to install it, even on systems that are not connected to the internet like a Raspberry Pi.
+It's as simple as placing the Gooey.py file into the same folder as your application that imports it.
 Python will use your local copy when performing the import.

 When installing using just the .py file, you can get it from either PyPI or if you want to run the